Artica2012/VirtualGM/README.md

  - **/i cc_show** - Show Custom Counters
    - Displays a popup visible only to the user which displays the custom counters for the selected character.
 Only the GM can see the custom counters of NPCs.

+### Macro Commands
+- **/m** - Roll Macro
+  - Select the character and the macro and VirtualGM will roll it for you.
+The options secret argument will send the roll to the GM instead.
+- **/macro create** - Create a Macro
+  - Select a character which you have control over and input the name of the macro and the string to roll (XdY+Z format).
+  - Note: The bot will not validate the roll string at the time of creation, so if the syntax of the roll is invalid, the bot will still except the macro, although errors will be given when you attempt to use it.
+- **/macro remove** - Remove a Macro
+  - Select the character and the macro, and this will delete it

+### Timekeeping Commands - Requires timekeeping module to be active
+- Note: Time is measured from an arbitrary start of the campaign.
+(Year 1).
+Do not try to set it to a particular year (aka 1542) as this may cause issues with proper timekeeping.
+VirtualGM uses the standard gregorian calandar, but is sanitized of day and month names, reporting numnbers instead.
+So months will have 30/31 days (except month 2, which will have 28 or 29 days)
+- **/time advance** - advances the time by the selected amount
+- **/time set** - Sets the date and time to the selected date / time